fermmm/group-date/readme/deploying-aws.md

    **ADMIN_PASSWORD**: Here you have to create a password, with a minimum of 6 characters.
 If you already have this value set there is no need to change it.

-4. Save the .env file and run `eb deploy` to send the .env changes to the server.
+4. Save the .env file and run `npm run deploy` to send the .env changes to the server.

 Now follow the next section to enable your computer to make the migration.